-The Agency considers that Company A should also assess if it holds any other information concerning their own business or facilities that could qualify as inside information that should be published pursuant to Article 4(1) of REMIT.
-With regard to the example above, Company A should assess its possibility to publish the information about a certain amount of energy not being imported as originally foreseen (information concerning Company A's own business).
+The Agency considers that Company A should also assess (with the information provided by Company C) if it holds any other information concerning Company A's own business or facilities that could qualify as inside information.
+If so, Company A should also publish its own inside information pursuant to Article 4(1) of REMIT.
+Such information can, for instance, cover the amount of energy not being imported as originally foreseen; its own energy not being produced due to the shortage of imported energy from Company C; a certain facility not being available; or a certain supplier experiencing issues or declaring a force majeure situation.